MalikaIhle/ProvisioningDataCombination/README.md

-# Behavioural compatibility in Provisioning : DATA ANLYSES
+# Behavioural compatibility in Provisioning : DATA ANALYSES

 ## Alternation

-### Replication Bebbington & Hatchwell
+### Replication Bebbington & Hatchwell .R
 source compilation_provisioning to get the data in simulation of expectation when random alternation for given provisioning rates